 What Is Roaming Anyway?

-Roaming charges are the bane of any traveler’s existence, and If you were using a cell phone in the late 90s – early 2000s, chances are, you lived in fear of seeing “roaming” on your screen.
+Roaming charges are the bane of any traveler’s existence, and If you were using a cell phone in the late 90s – early 2000s, chances are, you still live in fear of seeing “roaming” on your screen.
 But what IS roaming, exactly?
 Roaming is essentially what happens any time your phone connects to a network that is not your home network.

 How To Use Your Own Phone Internationally

 So, can you use your cell phone in a different country as it is?
 There are a few steps to find out.
 First things first, check your plan.
-There are some plans, such as some of the T-Mobile Magenta plans, that have international texting and data included, but international calls will usually still incur charge in most countries (albeit much lower than if you are roaming).
+There are some plans, such as some of the T-Mobile Magenta plans, that have international texting and data included, but international calls will usually still incur charges in most countries (albeit much lower than if you are roaming).

 If your plan does not include international service, check to see if your carrier offers international packages such as AT&T’s International Day Passes, a temporary package you can add on to your plan for a fee to cover your days and countries of travel.
 If you have any questions, give a call to your carrier’s customer service.
 They’ll be happy to walk you through the options available to you through their service.